sidpalas/devops-directive-website/content/posts/2020/10/gcs-cloudflare-hosting/index.md

 ## 2) Verify Ownership

-Before creating a bucket associated to a particular domain, Google requires you to verify ownership of the domain.
+Before creating a GCS bucket associated to a particular domain, Google requires you to verify ownership of the domain.

 There are a few method to verify your ownership of the domain.
-If purchased through google domains, this can be done through the [Webmaster Central page](https://www.google.com/webmasters/verification/home), otherwise you can use a [DNS text record](https://cloud.google.com/identity/docs/verify-domain-txt)
+If purchased through Google Domains, this can be done through the [Webmaster Central page](https://www.google.com/webmasters/verification/home), otherwise you can use a [DNS text record](https://cloud.google.com/identity/docs/verify-domain-txt).

 ## 3) Create GCS bucket